-Just like all currently available Big Pilots, the new limited edition model will be powered by IWC’s Calibre 51111 automatic movement, which is said to be one of the largest automatic calibers in the world.
+Just like all currently available Big Pilots, the new limited edition model will be powered by IWC’s Calibre 51111 automatic movement, which is said to be one of the largest self-winding calibers in the world.

 Being a slightly modified version of an even older Calibre 50000 movement that, as far as I remember traces its roots to old calibers that powered pocket watches of early 20th century with an addition of a modern automatic winding system, the mechanism’s huge mainspring (together with relatively slow cadence of balance that is set at just 21,600 semi-oscillations per hour) is capable of storing enough energy to run for as long as 200 hours.

 Like the rest of the gang, the Blue Big Pilot will come in a fairly large 46.2mm x 15.8mm stainless steel case.
-Besides providing the timepiece with an undeniable sense of presence, this brilliantly finished huge steel case also hides an extra soft iron safety cage that greatly increases the watch’s antimagnetic properties.
+Besides providing the timepiece with an undeniable sense of presence, this brilliantly finished huge steel case also hides an extra soft iron safety cage that greatly increases its antimagnetic properties.
 Of course, its iconic chunky diamond-shaped winding crown is in its usual place ready to dig into the back of your hand.